Danger Level: 3/5

 4

-Treat yard where pets spend time
+Treat yard areas where pets spend time, especially shaded spots

 5

-Keep wildlife away from yard
+Keep wildlife (raccoons, feral cats, deer) discouraged from the yard

 FAQ